pjbiggs/SING_aotearoa_2019/README.md

 ![](folderContents2.png)

-Once again we will go back to RStudio to run some more code from there by copying and pasting as before:
+Once again we will go back to RStudio to run some more code from there by copying and pasting as before.
+Open the file by performing the following in RStudio:

+`File > Open file > /Desktop/SING-Aotearoa2019/velvetAssembler.r:`

 ```
 ### SING-Aotearoa 2019 Bioinformatics practical ###